nadiamariduena/opensea-marketplace/README.md

     // 2 if there is, then you will do the following:
   ;(async () => {
     //
-    // 3 inside of the async function, we create a user DOC const userDoc = {
+    // 3 inside of the async function, we create a user DOC, we will give it the wallet address const userDoc = {
       _type: 'users',
       _id: address,